crimsonclyde/crimsonclyde.github.io/_posts/2023-09-24-jellyfin-hardware-acceleration-synology.md

 sudo chmod 777 /dev/dri/*
 ```

 I didn't fully get the problem, but it seems to be that Synology has some restrictions, which you don't face if you run docker on a standard linux system.
+Check out this discussion on [Github](https://github.com/linuxserver/docker-jellyfin/issues/26#issuecomment-864370273).